 \paragraph{Removing keypoint embedding.} We remove the keypoint embedding $\vw^j$ entirely.
 In this case, we only have background embedding $\vw_\text{bg}$ and the keypoint location.
 Thus, instead of generating the style map $\mS$, we directly concatenate the keypoint heatmaps $\{\mH^k\}_{k=1}^K$ and the broadcasted background style map to generate the style map without keypoint embedding.
 As shown in Figure~\ref{fig:supp_ablation_archi}, the keypoints are not meaningful or consistent.
 The keypoint location hides the appearance and is entangled with the background severely.

-\paragraph{Removing keypoints.} If we remove the keypoints, then SPADE \citep{park2019semantic} degenerates to AdaIN \citep{huang2017arbitrary}.
+\paragraph{Removing keypoints.} If we remove the keypoints, then SPADE \cite{park2019semantic} degenerates to AdaIN \cite{huang2017arbitrary}.
 Instead of using a style map $\mS$ (2D), we now use a style vector (1D), which is the background embedding.
-In this case, we do not have the power of local controllability on the generated images.
+In this case, we do not have the ability to control the generated images locally.